What time management tips for piano teachers worked for you recently? Have you tried things that have helped make your business run more efficiently?

 The 5-minute game

-Look at your schedule and find all your little 5-minute slots and plan small projects you can accomplish in those 5-minutes.
+Look at your schedule and find all your little 5-minute slots and make a list of small or quick projects you can accomplish in those 5 minutes.

 I can guarantee you that you’ll surprise yourself with how much you can get done in those moments you usually scroll social media because “you don’t have time for anything.”